robertorcosta/azure-docs.pt-br/articles/aks/tutorial-kubernetes-upgrade-cluster.md

 ## <a name="next-steps"></a>Próximas etapas

 Neste tutorial, você fez upgrade do Kubernetes em um cluster do AKS.
-Você aprendeu como:
+Você aprendeu a:

 > [!div class="checklist"]
 > * Identificar as versões atuais e disponíveis do Kubernetes